DedSecInside/TorBot/README.md

   -e EXTENSION, --extension EXTENSION
                         Specifiy additional website extensions to the
                         list(.com or .org etc)
-  -l, --live            Check if websites are live or not (slow) -i, --info            Info displays basic info of the scanned site (very
+  -i, --info            Info displays basic info of the scanned site (very
                         slow)` </pre>